malonkey1/Synergist/readme.md

 - Streetwise: Willpower with a couple of Leadership-flavored powers.
 This one has the most new powers and is also the least-tested right now.
 Bruiser is the pet.

 - Super Serum: A combination of Invulnerability and Poisons, with the Commando as a pet.

+### TODO: More sets for support, realign them to resemble the Guardian's Composition sets on Rebirth.
+(They're already quite similar.)

+- Atmospheric Composition with a pet like /COXG/'s Wind Control Vortex

+- Energy Composition with a Force Construct

+- Ice Composition with an Ice Elemental or Snowman

+- Might modify Natural Instinct to more resemble Organic Composition/Bio Armor

+- Stone Composition with a Golem

+- Once Doppleganger pets are made more widely available, make a Twin set of some kind.
+If we alter Natural Instinct, this would likely become where Regen's powers get put for lack of a better place, alongside elements of Empathy.

 # Useful tidbits